HL7/fhir-shorthand/input/pagecontent/shorthand.md

 Slicing in FHIR requires the user to specify a [discriminator path and discriminator type](http://www.hl7.org/fhiR/profiling.html#discriminator).
 Optionally, you can also declare the slice open or closed, ordered or unordered.

-One way to specify these parameters is to use [structure definition escape (carat) syntax](#structure-definition-escape-paths).
+One way to specify these parameters is to use [structure definition escape (caret) syntax](#structure-definition-escape-paths).
 The author identifies the sliced element, and then traverses the structure definition at that point.

 **Example**
 ```